benmvp/slides/2018/reactathon/why-react.md

 NOTES:
 - Here is some JSX
 - Got a `<div>` wrapping a `<span>` display and a `<button>`
-- Looks much like HTML and lives right w/in our JavaScript
+- Looks much like HTML and lives right w/in our JavaScript app
+- React actually existed before JSX
 - Many people didn't like the syntax at first
-- But I find it very approachable
+- But I find it very approachable for defining the UI
-- What you may not realize is that this JSX gets converted into JavaScript
+- What you may not realize is that this JSX gets converted into JavaScript so that the browser can understand it

 /////